temporalio/documentation/docs-src/self-hosted/how-to-set-up-codec-server.md

 1. Optional: If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
 1. Optional: If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.

-Setting a Codec Server endpoint on a Namespace enables it for all users on the Namespace.
 On Temporal Cloud, you must have [Namespace Admin privileges](/cloud/users-namespace-level-permissions) to add a Codec Server endpoint on the Namespace.
+Setting a Codec Server endpoint on a Cloud Namespace enables it for all users on the Namespace.

+Setting a Codec Server endpoint on a self-hosted cluster enables it for the entire cluster.
+You can use a single Codec Server to handle different encoding and decoding routes for each namespace.

-All users on a Namespace have the option to override the Namespace-level setting at the browser level.
+You can also override the global Codec Server setting at the browser level.
-Overriding the Namespace-level endpoint only affects your browser.
 This can be useful when developing, testing, or troubleshooting encoding functionality.

 ![Codec Server endpoint browser setting](/img/data-encoder-button.png)